RennurApps/AwareIM-resources/README.md

             3. Select all files and folders and press `Crl+c` to copy
             4. Open you AwareIM installation Tomcat folder **C:\AwareIM\Tomcat**
             5. Press `Ctrl+v` to paste and replace all files and folders.
+            6. Java JDK tools.jar:
+              + **In v8.3**, if you have updated Java JDK, copy the latest version of tools.jar to the C:\Awareim\lib folder to replace the old one.
-            6. If you have updated Java JDK (see below), copy the latest version of tools.jar to the C:\Awareim\Tomcat\lib folder to replace the old one.
+              + **In v8.2 and below**,  if you have updated Java JDK, copy the latest version of tools.jar to the C:\Awareim\Tomcat\lib folder to replace the old one.
-            7. Rename or delete **ROOT** folder - _This is optional_.
+            8. Rename or delete **ROOT** folder - _This is optional_.
 You can use this folder to store your own favicon.ico, error pages and other HTML/CSS/JS home page files.
-            8. Check that there is only one `ecj-4.x.jar` file in the Tomcat/lib folder.
+            9. Check that there is only one `ecj-4.x.jar` file in the Tomcat/lib folder.
     + [Tomcat 9 Documentation](https://tomcat.apache.org/tomcat-9.0-doc/index.html).
     + [Tomcat 9 Changelog](https://tomcat.apache.org/tomcat-9.0-doc/changelog.html).
   + [**Tomcat 8.5.x** - For Aware IM v6.0+](http://tomcat.apache.org/) - 4 Jun, 2019. **Latest release is Tomcat v`8.5.42`** (Aware IM bundled version `8.5.24`) - Tomcat 8.5 requires **`Java SE 7`** or later.